telerik/winforms-docs/spellchecker/getting-started.md

 1. Drag and drop RadSpellChecker from your Toolbox to your form.

 1. Drag and drop RadButton from your Toolbox to your form.
 When clicked this button will invoke the spell-checking capabilities of RadSpellChecker.

 1. Set the text of RadTextBox so that it contains some typos, for example:
-          #_[C#]_

 {{source=..\SamplesCS\SpellChecker\SpChGettingStarted.cs region=settingText}}
 {{source=..\SamplesVB\SpellChecker\SpChGettingStarted.vb region=settingText}}